UMAprotocol/UMIPs/UMIPs/umip-157.md

 For a given slow relay identified [above](#finding-slow-relays), we can compute the associated deposit's "unfilled amount" as `deposit.amount - latestFill.totalFilledAmount`, where `latestFill` is the last fill chronologically for a deposit.
 Since each fill increments `totalFilledAmount`, the `latestFill` can also be identified by sorting all fills associated wiht a deposit and keeping the fill with the largest `totalFilledAmount`.

 Note: Since  we eliminated all fills where `totalFilledAmount == deposit.amount`, the remaining "last fill" should have `totalFilledAmount < deposit.amount` AND have `totalFilledAmount > [all other fills for deposit].totaFilledAmount`.

+## Slow Fill payout adjustments

+When creating a slow fill, the `realizedLpFeePct` is set equal to the `depositorFee`, just like a normal fill.
+However, unlike a normal fill there is no relayer to refund, so the `refundFee` should be charged to the user instead of a relayer.
+Intuitively, think of this like the user is ultimately taking funds out of the spoke pool, instead of the relayer asking for a refund, so the user needs to be charged for decrementing the spoke pool balance.

+The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill that triggered the deposit.

 # Constructing the PoolRebalanceRoot